nauman/ai-react-to-rails-blueprint/docs/react_to_rails_template.md

-# React SPA to Rails/Phlex/Hotwire Component Mapping Template
+# React SPA to Rails/ViewComponent/Hotwire Component Mapping Template

-**Purpose:** This document provides a structured approach for lovable.dev to translate and map React single-page applications (SPAs) effectively into a Ruby on Rails application using Phlex components (via RubyUI) and Hotwire for dynamic, interactive user experiences.
+**Purpose:** This document provides a structured approach for lovable.dev to translate and map React single-page applications (SPAs) effectively into a Ruby on Rails application using ViewComponent (with RubyUI for UI primitives) and Hotwire for dynamic, interactive user experiences.
 The goal is to clearly document component structures, data flows, and state management strategies, enabling efficient and accurate Rails implementations.

+**Architecture:**
+- **ViewComponent + ERB** for custom application components
+- **RubyUI (Phlex)** for pre-built UI primitives (buttons, cards, modals)
+- **ITCSS + BEM + Tailwind** for CSS architecture
+- **Hotwire (Turbo + Stimulus)** for interactivity

 Please create this document as `docs/react_to_rails_prompt.md` in the root folder.
 Additionally, continually update and maintain a separate, practical document as `docs/react_to_rails.md` based on this template for specific React SPA to Rails mappings.